 How I Work With Clients

-I offer three primary ways to work together, all grounded in Integrative Attachment Therapy and the Ideal Parent Figure Protocol.
+I offer four primary ways to work together, all grounded in Integrative Attachment Therapy and the Ideal Parent Figure Protocol.

 Individual IAT Therapy